sarahfuchi/Data-Science/Prediction (Classification)/README.md

 <a id="ch12"></a>
 # Step 6: Correlation of Models

-Comparison of algorithm predictions with each other, where 1 = similar and 0 = opposite in a heatmap:
+Comparison of algorithm predictions with each other, where 1 = similar and 0 = not similar in a heatmap:

 ![Titanic_Project_54_0.jpg](/images/titanic/titanic20.jpg)